matthijscox/EindhovenLogo.jl/README.md

 ![images/vibes_small.png](https://raw.githubusercontent.com/matthijscox/EindhovenLogo.jl/main/images/vibes_small.png)

-## Notes

-Non-mac users may need to download the [Banga MN font](https://fontmeme.com/fonts/bangla-mn-regular-font/) which is the Julia logo font.

 ## Technical details

 I obtained the grid for the official Eindhoven vibes logo, which I used to estimate the logo dimensions: